2000 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 The Obverse Of The 2000 Half Dollar

-The obverse features President Kennedy’s left-facing profile positioned in the center of the coin.
+The obverse features President Kennedy’s left-facing profile centered on the coin.
 “LIBERTY” curves along the upper left rim, while “IN GOD WE TRUST” appears in smaller letters below Kennedy’s chin.

-The date “2000” sits at the bottom center, with the mint mark positioned directly below.
-Kennedy’s hair, facial features, and clothing details show fine sculptural definition.
-Designer Gilroy Roberts’ initials “GR” appear truncated at the bust line on Kennedy’s shoulder.
+The date “2000” sits at the bottom center, with the mint mark (P, D, or S) positioned directly below it.
+Designer Gilroy Roberts’ initials “GR” appear truncated at the bust line on Kennedy’s shoulder, a detail that requires magnification to see clearly.

 The Reverse Of The 2000 Half Dollar